What is the GDPR?

 What does the GDPR mean for DataDear?

-We are reviewing our procedures to help you take full advantage of the changes under the GDPR.
-If you are in the EU and using DataDear services, you may be able to:
+We have reviewed our procedures to help you take full advantage of the changes under the GDPR.
+If you are in the EU and using DataDear services, you are be able to:

 - Ask for a copy of the personal data we’ve collected about you.